Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: Topological corner states

 where

-Here, we use the site index shown in Fig.~1(c) in which chiral symmetry is preserved.
-This ordering is essential for the theoretical analysis presented later in this paper. $\sigma_x$ and $\mathbb{I}_2$ are Pauli matrix and two by two identical matrix, respectively.
+Here, we use the site index shown in Fig.~1(d) in which chiral symmetry is preserved.
+This ordering is essential for the theoretical analysis presented later in this paper. $\sigma_x$ and $\mathbb{I}_2$ are the Pauli matrix and two-by-two identity matrix, respectively.
 The band structure has four pairs of doubly degenerate bands, and exhibits both opening and closing of a band gap around the $\Gamma$ point as $t_\mathrm{v}$ changes.
 (Fig.~\ref{fig:TopoTri_band}).
 The critical value $t_\mathrm{c}^{\rm{bilayer}}$ corresponds to the point at which the band gap closes, defined as $t_\mathrm{c}^{\rm{bilayer}}=\sqrt{2}(\kappa_1+\kappa_2)$.
-See appendix A for details.
+See Appendix A for details.

 We now consider a finite BBH model with square geometry, with each layer forming a BBH lattice consisting of $2N\times 2N$ sites.
-Fig.~\ref{fig:corner_bilayer}(a) shows the energy spectrum as a function of varying $t_\mathrm{v}$.
+Fig.~\ref{fig:corner_bilayer}(a) shows the energy spectrum as a function of $t_\mathrm{v}$.
 In the weak interlayer coupling regime ($t_\mathrm{v}<t_\mathrm{c}^{\rm{bilayer}}$), the system possesses a single set of corner modes, consisting of a total of four degenerate states, each predominantly localized at the corners of the layers.
-These are depicted by the red line in the figure.
-Fig.~\ref{fig:corner_bilayer}(b) shows the field amplitude of the corner state, summed over for all four states.
-Notably, these corner states disappear when the interlayer coupling exceeds the critical value $t_\mathrm{c}^{\rm{bilayer}}$.
-Sudden disappearance of the corner states, accompanied by a gap closing, suggests a topological phase transition associated with increasing interlayer coupling strengths.
+This is depicted by the red line in the figure.
+Fig.~\ref{fig:corner_bilayer}(b) shows the field amplitude of the corner state, summed for all four states.
+An enlarged view of the corner modes reveals their localization on a single sublattice at each corner, attributed to chiral symmetry.
+A detailed analysis of the field distribution, considering the limit $\kappa_1=0$, is presented in Appendix B. These corner states disappear when the interlayer coupling exceeds the critical value $t_\mathrm{c}^{\rm{bilayer}}$.
+This disappearance can be understood through perturbation theory, as explained in detail in Appendix D. Sudden disappearance of the corner states, accompanied by a gap closing, suggests a topological phase transition associated with increasing interlayer coupling strengths.